mdiebolt/persist-js/javascripts/persist.coffee.md

             if item = safeGet(path)
               JSON.parse(item)

-Remove a file or diretory corresponding to a file path string.
+Remove a file or directory corresponding to a file path string.

       remove: (path) ->
         path = normalizePath(path)